I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-DIY Hair: How to Bleach Dark Hair
+How to Bleach Dark Hair at Home

 I'm all about doing things myself.
 There are so many hair salon horror stories!
 And even if I did go to a salon, I'm too much of a sissy to speak up if I don't like what the hairdresser has done.
 If I cut and dye at home, I have nobody but myself to blame if it's a disaster—and so far, I have no regrets!
 I've been cutting and dyeing my own hair for about five years now.
 It's taken a while to get the hang of it, but I sure have saved a lot of money and grief.

-This Hub is more for those of you who are bleaching as a first step in putting some exciting color into your hair.
-If you're going for a platinum blonde, this guide will also be of some use for you.
+This article is more for those of you who are bleaching as a first step in putting some exciting color into your hair.
+If you're going for a platinum blonde, this guide will also be of some use to you.
 But if you are trying to get a golden shade of blonde, you may have to give in and go to a salon to get it right, though you can find some bleaching tips here.

 Going blonde is a process.
 You have to have patience, especially my dark-haired ladies!
 It's best to bleach lightly many times with deep conditions in between.

 1. Prepping for the Bleach